 Deploying the highly capable, high-cost Land sales executives and capabilities to resell low complexity renewals and to lead expansion efforts does not lead to effective revenue growth.

-Building formal business capabilities to effectively promote adoption, then expansion, then renewal, and linking these capabilities together into a consolidated workflow has generated superior results for technology companies (Figure 3).
+Building formal business capabilities to effectively promote adoption, then expansion, then renewal, and linking these capabilities together into a consolidated workflow has generated superior results for technology companies (see figure below).

 Once the prime directive is defined and there is clear alignment between the functions, companies can do the work of building or refining the customer growth team.
 TSIA recommends that companies follow a prescriptive process to build the capabilities required for this organization: